 Analyze the average service time.
 If there is suddenly a significant departure from average service speed, figure out the employee and the reason for this.
 Then you can further analyze the tables, taking into account the dishes and drinks ordered, and start identifying patterns.
-You can review all this data on your restaurant POS software.
+You can review all this data on your.

 Conduct a selective unscheduled inventory of specifically those items (ingredients) used in the preparation of popular dishes and drinks.

 There is another way to avoid theft in your restaurant, though it is more complicated.
 When you create a menu and develop each dish individually, you need to take into account the waste percentage (trimming and peeling vegetables, meat and literally everything that goes into the garbage).
 Then you will immediately notice should this figure suddenly change from 20% to 80% (usually these are not the cheapest positions, for example pineapples or other vegetable and fruit that are hard to peel).
 Eventually, it may turn out that the barman uses one pineapple to prepare a cocktail for a guest while he takes another for himself.